ghostunnel/ghostunnel/README.md

     ghostunnel client \
         --keychain-identity example \
-        --listen localhost:8080 \
+        --listen unix:/path/to/unix/socket \
         --target example.com:443 \
         --cacert test-keys/cacert.pem

-The command above launches a ghostunnel instance that uses the certificate and private key with Common Name 'example' from your login keychain to proxy plaintext connections from localhost:8080 to example.com:443.
+The command above launches a ghostunnel instance that uses the certificate and private key with Common Name 'example' from your login keychain to proxy plaintext connections from a given UNIX socket to example.com:443.